wehlutyk/thesis/content/1-introduction-2-evolution.md

 > "Cultural evolutionists frequently begin their theorizing from a starting point that does not invite use of the meme concept, and may therefore appear neutral regarding its propriety.
 Their project is to integrate various forms of learning into evolutionary theory, in a way that leaves open the degree to which learning has anything in common with genetic inheritance."
 > [@lewens_cultural_2012 p.
 466]

-Finally, the addition of (c) is another important difference between the new wave and previous darwinian approaches to culture: not only can general evolutionary principles be useful to the study of culture itself, but culture and genes can also be seen as bearers of two different types of information, transmitted across generations through two parallel channels.
+Finally, the addition of (c) is another important difference between the new wave and previous Darwinian approaches to culture: not only can general evolutionary principles be useful to the study of culture itself, but culture and genes can also be seen as bearers of two different types of information, transmitted across generations through two parallel channels.
 The way changes occur in each transmission channel leads to evolution of genes and culture at different time scales;
 furthermore, since culture can have an effect on the environment in which genetic mutations are selected for, and since genes constrain the organisms that bear and transmit culture, the two evolutionary processes interact and become co-evolutionary.